philipbergen/salvus/README.rst

 If exit code is zero, the output will either be blank or in the case of ``get`` two lines, first the ID and second the secret.

-When yubikey OTP is needed, the prompt is output on stderr, so it can be separated from the desired output.
+When yubikey OTP (one time password) is needed, the prompt is output on stderr, so it can be separated from the desired output.

 --------------
 Examples